 This blog is about how I would utilize digitization if I were the head of a small company.

-I’m including tips on how to be less vulnerable if your freelance programmer or IT supplier cannot find time to do your task, or backs out and leaves your project.
+I’m including tips on how to be less vulnerable if your freelance developer or software development company cannot find time to do your task, or backs out and leaves your project.

 The imminence of digitization